brevis-network/prover-network-contracts/docs/market.md

 - Distribution: Fee -> staking rewards after protocol cut, excess -> requester

 ### **Refund**
-- If no bid or deadline missed, anyone can trigger refund full `maxFee` to original requester
+- If no bid or deadline missed, anyone can trigger a full refund of `maxFee` to the requester

 ---